froq/froq-beta-archive/README.md

    // public $id;
 }
 ```
 Notice: For now, modelling is available with MySQL databases only using [Oppa](//github.com/qeremy/oppa) library.
-But MongoDB and CouchDB supports will be soon.
+But MongoDB and CouchDB supports will be added soon.
 Please see `app/service/BookService/model/model.php` and `app/service/BookService/BookService.php` for usage samples.

 ## Partials